Care Connection for Children

 Parents or any of the child's health care providers can call (757) 668-7132 or (800)-864-8903 to apply for services offered by the Care Connection for Children.

-If you have private insurance, Medicaid or belong to the state's Family Access to Medical Insurance Security (FAMIS) Plan, the policy's benefits will be used first.
-Staff will explore other public and private sources of payment after insurance benefits are exhausted.
-Financial assistance may be available to families whose income is at or below 300 percent of the federal poverty level.
+Financial assistance may be available to eligible families whose income is at or below 300 percent of the federal poverty level.
 These children may be eligible to receive help in paying for items such as medical equipment and medications.

 The Care Connection for Children program has developed a family-to-family support system that enables family members and their children to interact with each other and learn how they handle common problems.
 This interaction happens either in group meetings or through personal contact.